NotBrianZach/bza/README.md

 ## Convert to Markdown

-We love markdown because it is close to plaintext and easy to read in raw format for both humans and gpt (it makes prompting easier while still allowing for hyperlinks, latex, and image embedding)
+We love markdown because it is close to plaintext and easy to read in raw format for both humans and gpt.
+It makes copy&paste into prompt, and shell scripting easy while still allowing for hyperlinks, latex, and image embedding.

 So, before we can add more articles to our library, we need to convert to markdown using best available tools: